tuckbarber/cacao-docs/docs/button.md

 ## Available classes

-* `Button`: The core button component
+* `Button`: The core button component.
-* `Button--lg`: Adjusts padding so that button is larger
+* `Button--lg`: Adjusts padding so that button is larger.
-* `Button--sm`: Adjusts padding so that button is smaller
+* `Button--sm`: Adjusts padding so that button is smaller.

 ### States